 - Malpractice during pregnancy causing injury to the child or the mother

 - Settlement value of brain injury medical malpractice cases

-- Financial assistance for victims in brain bleed birth injury cases
+- Financial assistance for victims of brain bleed birth injury cases